perfectclear/PUBG-Data/README.md

 ~~If you run ScraperRunner as is, it stops after collecting the match data on the first 199 players (about 16.5k matches)~~ fixed

 If you try expanding on a large file, csv cannot handle it.
 Batching is a solution that has not yet been implemented.

+After running for a while, slows down.
+Solution: put http error matches into a "bad match list" and exclude them from the matches to search, so you dont check the same matches over and over. needs more investigation